Filip Twardzik: MFK Ružomberok

 After one season with Ostrava-based club MFK Vítkovice (second division), he joined Ružomberok.
 He cited co-operation with his former coach David Holoubek as one of the reasons for the shift to Ružomberok.
 He also said that a 'career restart' was another reason for his spell in Ružomberok, where he had been on a pre-season trial two years earlier.

-Although in Vítkovice he played as a defensive midfielder, in Ružomberok Holoubek utilised him as a center back again.
+Although in Vítkovice he played as a defensive midfielder, in Ružomberok Holoubek utilised him as a centre-back again.
 He debuted in Fortuna liga on the first matchday (21 July 2018) against iClinic Sereď.
 The game concluded as a goal-less tie.
 In the season he made 19 league appearances (plus 3 in Slovnaft Cup), always in the starting XI.
 He scored a single goal, on 2 December 2018, in a 3–1 win over struggling reigning champions, Spartak Trnava, from a penalty after a foul on fellow Czech Erik Daniel.

 In early March, however, Twardzik suffered an unspecified injury and did not participate in the remaining 12 games of the season, particularly the championship group, during which Ružomberok reclaimed and kept the third position, guaranteeing a spot in next season's Europa League first qualifying round.

 After the departure of Holoubek and his assistant Jiří Jarošík from Ružomberok, it was unclear whether Twardzik would remain in the club.

 After a tenure at Karviná, Twardzik signed a 2 1/2-year contract with Spartak Trnava in late January 2021.